anniezhang27/anniezhang27/README.md

 ---
 ### **About Me**
 I'm a passionate Computer Science & Data Science student at NYU, committed to leveraging technology to create impactful solutions.
 My interests lie in machine learning, AI ethics, and promoting accessibility in STEM.
-As a **Break Through Tech AI Fellow** and **Morgan Stanley Intern for Summer 2025**, I'm excited to build technologies that empower underrepresented communities while exploring new horizons in AI and ML.
+As a **Break Through Tech AI Fellow**, I'm excited to build technologies that empower underrepresented communities while exploring new horizons in AI and ML.

 ---